 - The grantor should understand that this structure is almost certain to expose trust assets to the same risks as those to the beneficiary's personal property.

 Control.
-A recent case investigated the beneficiary's relationship to his trustee (the beneficiary's accountant).
+In Caruso v.
+Caruso, the beneficiary's relationship to his trustee (the beneficiary's accountant) was considered.

 - The trustee had full discretionary power to distribute assets to the beneficiary.